delarta/ga-extra-course/README.md

 # ga-extra-course
-A set of extra course to Glints Academy Student
+A set of extra course for Glints Academy Student